 - 2 ripe bananas, cut into 1/2 slices

-Add oats to the dish and gently pour milk mixture over oats.
-Gently rap pan on the counter to make sure the milk has gone all the way through the oats.
+- Add oats to the dish and gently pour milk mixture over oats.
+Gently rap the pan on the counter to make sure the milk has gone all the way through the oats.